mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/dse/3.1.0-6.7.5/limitations/index.md

 #include /mesosphere/dcos/services/include/limitations-zones.tmpl

 ## Service Limits
-- Multiple {{ model.shortTechName }} instances on a host is not supported in production.
+- Multiple {{ model.shortTechName }} instances on a host are not supported in production.
-- Stopping or restarting a {{ model.shortTechName }} node from OpsCenter is not supported.
+- Stopping or restarting a {{ model.shortTechName }} node from {{ model.techOpsName }} is not supported.
 Use `dcos pod restart` to restart {{ model.shortTechName }} nodes from the DC/OS CLI.
-- A single OpsCenter cannot manage multiple {{ model.shortTechName }} clusters, but can manage multiple DCs in the same cluster.
+- A single {{ model.techOpsName }} cannot manage multiple {{ model.shortTechName }} clusters, but can manage multiple DCs in the same cluster.
 - A {{ model.shortTechName }} node will restart if its associated {{ model.shortTechName }} Agent process crashes.
-- Point-in-time restore functionality through the OpsCenter UI is not supported.
+- Point-in-time restore functionality through the {{ model.techOpsName }} UI is not supported.

 ## Automatic failed node recovery